Hurricanes Don't Wait.

 • Damage buildings

 If hurricanes can inflict this kind of damage, they can easily destroy freight inside a trailer or warehouse.
-There are three ways that these powerful storms can harm cargo.
+There are three ways a hurricane can harm cargo.

 These include: